Super Visa Canada

 • A copy of your child or grandchild’s Canadian citizenship or permanent resident document.
 You can get more information about how to write the letter here.

-3. One of the following documents to prove that your child or grandchild meets the Super Visa income requirement as outlined above.
+3. Proof of income: One of the following documents to prove that your child or grandchild meets the Super Visa income requirement as outlined above.
 If you need to include the income of your child or grandchild’s spouse or common-law partner to meet the minimum threshold you will need to include one of these documents for them too.

 • Most recent copy of their federal income tax Notice of Assessment (NOA).
 They can access this at the Canada Revenue Agency’s online service here.